Compactly-supported nonstationary kernels for computing exact Gaussian processes on big data: Bayesian stochastic modeling and inference

 \section{Bayesian stochastic modeling and inference}

 We now propose a Bayesian framework for statistical modeling with a Gaussian process (Section~\ref{subsec:CGPM}) along with an approach to posterior prediction with uncertainty quantification (Section~\ref{subsec:postPred}).
-Details regarding the computational requirements of our method are discussed in Section~\ref{subsec:computation}, and a pair of synthetic data tests conducted to verify the performance of our methodology (described in Appendix~\ref{appdx:sde}) are summarized in Section~\ref{sec:sde}.
+Details regarding the computational requirements of our method are discussed in Section~\ref{subsec:computation}.